 Personal Safety Lights: It is ORC policy that all rowing shells should always have a bow and a stern light before sunrise and after sunset.
-It is advisable that all crew members have an individual light as well.
+All crew members must have an individual light and whistle as well.

 There are a few options you can use: